rfo909/CFT/README.md

 The '@e' shortcut opens the script file in a text editor.
 Works well with both nano and micro, for pure terminal use, but also supports graphical editors.
 Shortcuts are defined in the CFT.props file.

-Example function in MyScript script.
+Below we create an example function in the MyScript file, but first a few notes ...

 ## Function names

-Note that in CFT the code comes first, then the function is named by a separate line with "/" followed by the name.
+In CFT the code comes first, then the function is named by a separate line with "/" followed by the name.
+This is a heritage from when most code was entered interactively, where one would first enter some code, see it run ok, then assign a name.

 ## Function parameters

-The P(N [,defaultExpr]) calls get the parameter values to the function by position (1-based), and if missing (or null), and there is a defaultExpr, then runs it, to get a value for the parameter.
+The P(N [,defaultExpr]) calls get the parameter values to the function by position (1-based), and if missing (or null), and there is a defaultExpr, then resolves it, to get a value for the parameter.

 In the example below, parameter 1 is expected to be the directory where we search for files.
 If missing, use current directory.
 Then we expect a list of file types, by default "java" and "txt", and finally a search term.